-Anchor and Rope Locker
+Anchor Rope Locker

-The anchor rope locker and windlass are concealed in a recess below a hatch in the deck.
+The anchor rope locker is concealed below a recessed compartment that is accessed through a hatch in the deck.
 A flush, twist lock latch secures the hatch in the closed position.
 Always make sure the hatch is closed with the latch in the secured position before operating the boat above idle speed.

-The rope locker and anchor line is accessed through an opening next to the windlass.
+The rope locker and anchor line is accessed through an opening in the bottom of the compartment.
 The anchor line is always stored in the rope locker and there is an eye fitting to secure the bitter end of the anchor line.

 The rope locker is designed for the anchor line and not for storing anchors or additional anchor lines.
 Do not store anchors or any heavy objects in the locker.
 Anchors and weights for floating markers will bounce and damage the hull or rope locker if they are stored there.
-They will also interfere with the operation of the windlass.
+They will also interfere with the operation of the optional windlass or deploying the anchor manually.
 Always store and secure additional anchors and weights in a storage compartment in the cockpit, as far aft as possible.